ConnorDonegan/connordonegan.github.io/Software.markdown

 ---
 layout: page
-title: Public Health Software
+title: Software
 permalink: /software/
 ---

 A large portion of my research at UT Dallas and UT Southwestern Medical Center has been focused on spatial statistics, Bayesian modeling, and public health.
-This page describes the main products of this work, which include papers on quantitative methodology and a pair of software programs.
+This page describes the main products of this work, which include papers on quantitative methodology and a pair of software programs that were built primarily for public health surveillance research.
 The software and code uses the R language for statistical computing and the [Stan](https://mc-stan.org) modeling language for Markov chain Monte Carlo sampling.

 #### The geostan R package